pranjaltech/command/README.md

 ## Installation

-Use the provided script to build and install the binary to `/usr/local/bin` (override `PREFIX` to change the target directory):
+Use the provided script to build and install the binary to `/usr/local/bin` (override `PREFIX` to change the target directory).
+If the directory is not writable, run the script with `sudo` or set `PREFIX` to a path you own:

 ```bash
 scripts/install.sh